PauseAI/pauseai-website/src/posts/4-levels-of-ai-regulation.md

 Examples:

 - **Red-teaming requirements**.
-This means that before an AI model is deployed, it is tested by a red team to see if it can be hacked (jailbreaked) or abused.
+This means that before an AI model is deployed, it is tested by a red team to see if it can be hacked (jailbroken) or abused.
 - **Disallow deployment and open-sourcing** of models with [dangerous capabilities](/dangerous-capabilities).

 When regulating deployments, we are preventing dangerous models from being available.